f4exb/sdrangel/swagger/sdrangel/examples/Readme.md

 ## Examples of client scripts ##

+These are all Python scripts using python-requests so you have to install this package as a prerequiste either with your package manager or pip.
+They are designed for Python 2.7 but may work with Python 3 possibly with minimal changes.

 <h2>add_channel.py</h2>

 Adds a channel to a device set specifying device set index and channel type.